verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-migration.md

   ### Overview

-  This guide covers the minimum changes needed to make your existing v1.1 `data.json` file valid against the v3.0 schema.
-Work through the steps in order — steps 1 through 4 address breaking changes that will cause validation failures.
-Steps 5 through 8 are structural changes required for correct v3.0 implementation.
+  This guide covers the changes needed to make your existing v1.1 `data.json` file valid against the v3.0 schema.
+Each step below describes what needs to change and why.

+  If your agency has a developer or IT team, there is also a Python script that can automate these changes for you.
+See [Using the migration script](#using-the-migration-script) below.

-  After completing all steps, run your updated `data.json` against the v3.0 validation script: https://harvest.data.gov/validate/
+  After completing all steps, run your updated `data.json` against the v3.0 validator: <https://harvest.data.gov/validate/>

+  ---

+  ### Using the migration script

+  A Python script is available that automates the field translations described in this guide.
+If your agency has a developer or IT staff, they can use this script to convert your agency's `data.json` file automatically instead of making changes manually.

+  **What is a Python script?** Python is a widely used programming language.
+A `.py` file is a program written in Python.
+Your agency's developers can run it from a command line without needing special software beyond a standard Python installation.

+  There are two files in the [GSA/dcat-us](https://github.com/GSA/dcat-us/tree/main/jsonschema) repository:

+  - [**transforms.py**](https://github.com/GSA/dcat-us/blob/main/jsonschema/transforms.py) contains the individual translation functions, one per field.
+Developers who want to integrate the migration logic into their own systems can use these functions directly.

+  - [**convert_dcat_1_1_to_3_0.py**](https://github.com/GSA/dcat-us/blob/main/jsonschema/convert_dcat_1_1_to_3_0.py) is the full conversion tool.
+It fetches your agency's catalog from a URL, runs all the field transformations, validates the result against the v3.0 schema, and writes the converted catalog to a file.

+  **Important:** The conversion tool fetches your catalog from a live URL.
+Your agency's `data.json` file must be publicly accessible on the web for the script to work.
+It cannot read a file from your local computer.

+  Your agency can use these scripts as-is, adapt them, or use them as a reference when building your own migration process.
+Data.gov does not run these scripts on behalf of agencies.

   ---

   ### Breaking changes — fix these first

   These are changes where your existing v1.1 values will fail v3.0 schema validation.

   #### Step 1 — Fix `modified`

   If you use repeating intervals like `R/P1D` or `R/P1Y` in `modified`, replace them with the actual date the data last changed.
 Move your update frequency to `accrualPeriodicity` using a plain-language code.

   <table class="usa-table">
   <thead>